jankotek/mapdb/src/site/markdown/32-htreemap.md

 To support concurrency HTreeMap is split to 16 independent segments, each with separate read-write lock. `ConcurrentHashMap` works similar way.
 Number of segments (sometimes called concurrency factor) is hard wired in design and can not be changed.

-HTreeMap optionally supports entry expiration based on three criteria: maximal size, time-to-live since last modification and time-to-live since last access.
+HTreeMap optionally supports entry expiration based on four criteria: maximal map size, time-to-live since last modification and time-to-live since last access.
 Expired entries are automatically removed.
 This feature uses FIFO queue, each segment has independent expiration queue.
 Priority per entry can not be set.

 Parameters
 ----------------